-The SAMSON Type 3253 Three-way Valve in combination with an actuator, e.g. Type 3271 or Type 3277 Pneumatic Actuator, is designed as a mixing or diverting valve for use in process engineering applications with high industrial requirements.
+The SAMSON Type 3254 Globe Valve in combination with an actuator (e.g. Type 3271 or Type 3277 Pneumatic Actuator) is designed to regulate the flow rate, pressure or temperature of liquids, gases or vapors.
 The valve with its actuator is designed to operate under exactly defined conditions (e.g. operating pressure, process medium, temperature).
 Therefore, operators must ensure that the control valve is only used in operating conditions that meet the specifications used for sizing the valve at the ordering stage.
 In case operators intend to use the control valve in other applications or conditions than specified, contact SAMSON.